mateusesm/api-rest-school/README.md

 ### API Rest of School

-A simple school API Rest make with JavaScript/NodeJS using Express for setting server, Sequelize for consults and updates and relational database Maria DB.
+A simple school API Rest make with JavaScript/NodeJS using Express for setting server, Sequelize for consults and updates and relational database Maria DB with Docker.

 ### Installation